ishitasequeira/Angular_Address_Book/README.md

 4. Run npm install and also run npm @angular/cli
 5. Build the application, default build mode is production.

-## To run the application
+## To build and run the application
+1. Run ng build to build the project.
+The build artifacts will be stored in the dist/ directory.
+Use the -prod flag for a        production build.
-1. Run application server using "ng serve"
+2. Run application server using "ng serve"
-2. You can launch the applcation at http://localhost:4200/
+3. You can launch the applcation at http://localhost:4200/